Hello Arath, how are you? Congratulations on your album. Could you tell us a bit about it?

 As you know, this album has already been released in September 2014 and is pure old-school Black Metal with a Dungeon Synth intro and outro.
 ARATH has to master challenges that are given to him by his mind and fate itself.
 The atmosphere on this album is very dark, evil and desperate, therefore it had to be told in the style of Black Metal.

 The lyrics a made in a complete fantasy language.
-How did you came up with that?
+How did you come up with that?

 The fantasy language was Grimrik’s idea.
-There are so many bands singing in Norwegian, Englisch and German, there had to be something outstanding to show that we are not another usual band!
-And it sounds like an very old language with roots in old germanic languages and also has hints oft he languages that Tolkien used in „The Lord Of The Rings“.
+There are so many bands singing in Norwegian, English and German, there had to be something outstanding to show that we are not another usual band!
+And it sounds like a very old language with roots in old germanic languages and also has hints of the languages that Tolkien used in „The Lord Of The Rings“.

-Your music is dark medieval synth in the vein of old Mortiis.
-How does the lyrics fit into that?
+Your music is a dark medieval synth in the vein of old Mortiis.
+How do the lyrics fit into that?

 We only partly agree with the thesis that our music is (only) like old Mortiis.
 There are of course some influences by Mortiis you can hear but there were also other influences and, of course, our own style.
 The lyrics fit into that because the ARATH releases tell a story in a fantasy world – a fantasy language naturally underlines that.

-Could you tell us a bit about your background (previous projects/bands) and how did Arath started?
+Could you tell us a bit about your background (previous projects/bands) and how did Arath start?

-In the mid 90s, Grimrik, who is deeply rooted in the early 90s Black Metal scene, had two main projects: Nazgûl as a Dungeon Synth only project and Dysterwald, which was mainly a Pagan Metal band (together with now again ARATH member Solvalt).
-Two demos were released in 1996 and 1997 (you can find them on the Deivlforst Records Bandcamp site as well, see last question).
-Meanwhile, the Black Metal scene changed a lot and Grimrik felt the need to get out oft hat scene which was becoming commercial.
-He already had invented the idea for ARATH and also had created a first Version of the ARATH-logo.
+In the mid-90s, Grimrik, who is deeply rooted in the early 90s Black Metal scene, had two main projects: Nazgûl as a Dungeon Synth only project and Dysterwald, which was mainly a Pagan Metal band (together with now again ARATH member Solvalt).
+Two demos were released in 1996 and 1997 (you can find them on the Deivlforst Records Bandcamp site as well, see the last question).
+Meanwhile, the Black Metal scene changed a lot and Grimrik felt the need to get out of that scene which was becoming commercial.
+He already had invented the idea for ARATH and also had created the first version of the ARATH-logo.
 The project fell asleep for a long time, in which some songs were written but nothing was released.
 In 2012 Murgrind and Grimrik met (again) and they felt the need to make music together so the old idea for ARATH was reborn!
-Then, after the first album was completed, Solvalt joined these two as a guitarist/bassist/songwriter and completed the now three-member-band ARATH, what made the development possible that happened and still happens.
+Then, after the first album was completed, Solvalt joined these two as a guitarist/bassist/songwriter and completed the now three-member-band ARATH, which made the development possible that happened and still happens.